emleonstz/pesapal-php/README.md

 ---

-This unofficial SDK is maintained by the open source community.
-Pesapal Limited is not responsible for this implementation.
+This unofficial SDK is maintained by [emleonstz](https://github.com/emleonstz) as an open source project.
+Pesapal is not responsible for this implementation.